waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Paradox Resolution Protocol:** When a tool's output (e.g., 'No path found') or direct observation contradicts a system warning (e.g., 'You are not stuck'), the system warning is the absolute source of truth.
 The tool is bugged and my observation is flawed.
 I must immediately discard the tool's output and my own assumptions, and proceed with the manual actions the system's guidance implies (e.g., a path exists, so I must manually walk it).
 Persisting with hypotheses based on faulty data is the primary cause of catastrophic logic loops.

 ## Slowpoke Well B2F Puzzle Hypothesis
-- **Observation:** The path south is blocked by a Gym Guide at (5, 6).
-His dialogue states he is waiting to see a SLOWPOKE evolve.
+- **Primary Hypothesis (Event-Based):** The solution is not navigational.
+The Gym Guide's dialogue at (5, 6) is the only clue.
+He states he is waiting to see a SLOWPOKE evolve.
+Therefore, the path forward is to trigger an event that causes a SLOWPOKE to evolve.
-- **Invalidated Hypothesis (Navigational):** Previous attempts to find a hidden or wider path around the guide have all failed.
-The walls at (4, 7) and (6, 7) are confirmed to be solid.
-The solution is not navigational.
-- **Current Hypothesis (Event-Based):** The guide's dialogue is the primary clue.
-I must trigger a SLOWPOKE evolution to make him move.
-This likely requires me to catch a SLOWPOKE in this area and level it up.
-- **General Lesson:** When a notepad entry leads to a paradox where it contradicts both direct observation and system guarantees, the note is likely a hallucination from a past failure and must be deleted or corrected immediately.
-Trust direct observation and system guarantees over a faulty note.
+- **Problem:** I am currently on an isolated platform with no access to water to catch a SLOWPOKE.
+- **Next Step:** I must re-evaluate my assumptions about how to trigger this event.
+Since I cannot currently obtain a SLOWPOKE, the trigger must be an interaction with the environment on this specific platform that I have not yet discovered.